Krishnapriya-prasannan/Leetcode/README.md

 # Leetcode

 Welcome to my Leetcode solutions repository!
-This repo contains my Python implementations for a variety of Leetcode problems that I've solved to improve my problem-solving skills .
+This repo contains my Python as well as C++ implementations for a variety of Leetcode problems that I've solved to improve my problem-solving skills .

 ---